DevKhalyd/videocalling_app_flutter/README.md

 Add the calls history as new page (Test it)

-Test when the app is terminated
+Test the notification when the app is terminated

-Create the logic of the chat and the designs.
+Create the logic of the chat (Backend side)

+Create the cloud functions of the chat

 # Description